 BETWEEN Sept 2010 and Dec 2013 I was fortunate to be involved in promoting 20 gigs with two other lads who used to frequent the Rock Garden in Middlesbrough.
 The Rock Garden situated in Newport Road was the regular venue for anyone remotely interested in what became known as 'alternative music' - punk, heavy metal, ska & blues, and any sort of music that was outside the mainstream.
 It opened around Nov 1976 and carried on until August 1981.
 It had previously been the Pavilion Theatre and then a german bierkellar.
 The new owners split it into two venues with the other side becoming The Marimba - a down at heel nightclub.
 The Acklam pub was situated just across the road from it.

-Originally when I set up the Facebook group dedicated to Middlesbrough Rock Garden there was never any intention of promoting live music, little did I know a year later I would be hosting a sell-out Rock Garden Reunion with Dave Griffiths and Gary McGee.
+Originally when I set up the Facebook group dedicated to Middlesbrough Rock Garden there was never any intention of promoting live music, little did I know a year later I would be hosting a sell-out Rock Garden Reunion with Dave Griffiths and Gary McGhie.
 None of us had any previous promoting experiences and only Gary had been in a band before, so we were novices in that department.
-This page will tell the story of how it all started, the ups and downs of promoting live music and the final countdown.
+This page is just a brief sypnosis of the whole experience.

 So a reunion was mentioned but who to feature and where were we going to have it?
 I suggested on the Facebook group that I was willing to give it a go but I couldn't do it on my own and fair play to him but a lad called Dave Griffiths contacted me to say he was interested in helping.
 I didn't recognise the name but back in those days I knew most people by sight or nickname.
 When I realised who Dave was I remembered his face - he used to knock about with the likes of Mick Hunt and Duncan Baird - again these were just faces I saw at the Rock Garden.
 I don't recollect ever speaking to them though 'Big Dunc' ended up working in a department store in Stockton a few years later and I instantly recognised him.

-We met Paul Burns and he thought our plans were worth going ahead - we had originally drawn up a list of local bands from that era but seven into six would never work out and we had to trim the line-up down to: The Amazing Space Frogs, No Way, Shoot The Lights Out, Robot Youth, The Filth & Funhouse.
+Me and Dave met Paul Burns whom initially was very helpful and he thought our plans were worth going ahead - we had originally drawn up a list of local bands from that era but seven into six would never work out and we had to trim the line-up down to: The Amazing Space Frogs, No Way, Shoot The Lights Out, Robot Youth, The Filth & Funhouse.
 John Hodgson's Blitzkrieg Bop were the ones to miss out and at that point me and Dave were unaware of his past history but we soon found out and it was unfortunate but we wouldn't have been unable to include them anyway for reasons we won't go into here.
 On a positive note we got some free publicity in the local paper as it was decided to go for a date in September.